joeparis/CIS195-Winter-17/ClassNotesAndAssignments.md

 # Class Notes and Assignments

+## March 4, 2017

+Create a copy of your Miss Baker site and re-vamp it so that it works well across devices of any size.
+Use the principles of responsive design we discussed in class.
+At the very least you must do something to change the layout involving the <code>&lt;aside&gt;</code> but look for other elements that you may want to address in some responsive manner.
+We will talk a bit more about responsive images in our next class but if you like feel free to tackle the image now.

+Due March 8.

 ## February 23, 2017

 For next class complete <a href="http://learn.shayhowe.com/html-css/adding-media/">Lesson 9: Adding Media</a>, <a href="http://learn.shayhowe.com/html-css/building-forms/">Lesson 10: Building Forms</a> and <a href="http://learn.shayhowe.com/html-css/organizing-data-with-tables/">Lesson 11: Organizing Data with Tables</a>.
 Bring any questions you have to class.